I did everything right.

 Steady career since university.
 Consistent saver.
 Decent income.
 On paper - winning.

 Then life happened all at once.
-Kicked out of our apartment.
+Our landlord sold and the new owner wanted to move in.
 A wedding to pay for.
 Talking about starting a family.
 Moving countries for eight months.
 Coming back to Canada and losing both our incomes within three months of each other.

 The system worked.
 Not because we stopped living - but because we finally knew what we could afford to spend on the things that actually mattered.
 We still travelled.
 Still had date nights.
 Still went golfing.
 We just did it intentionally, knowing exactly where we stood.
 That clarity changed everything.